No future dates provided.

 Navigating the Tidal Basin

-The Tidal Basin is the epicenter of the festival.
-Here, the trees line the water’s edge, creating a mirror image of pink on the surface.
-Walking the full loop takes about an hour, but you should budget more time for stopping and taking photos.
-The path takes you past significant landmarks like the Jefferson Memorial, the Martin Luther King, Jr. Memorial, and the Franklin Delano Roosevelt Memorial.
-Seeing the flowers frame these white stone structures is a signature image of the American capital.
+The Tidal Basin is the main gathering point during the bloom.
+Trees line the water, reflecting soft pink tones against the monuments.
+A full loop walk takes about an hour, though most visitors allow extra time for photos.
+The path passes landmarks such as the Jefferson Memorial, the Martin Luther King, Jr. Memorial, and the Franklin Delano Roosevelt Memorial.

 Timing Your Arrival